cuongkane/blog/public/posts/2023/07/django_ninja.md

   name: str
 ```

-For DRF, we need to install [drf-stubs](https://github.com/typeddjango/djangorestframework-stubs) package to support linter tools verify type hints.
+For DRF, we need to install the [drf-stubs](https://github.com/typeddjango/djangorestframework-stubs) package to support linter tools to verify type hints.

-the way to define DRF's classes we need to learn about DRF convention.
+We need to learn about the DRF convention to define DRF's classes.

 For example:
 ```python